-Approximately [21]% or ₱[1,200] to ₱[1,500] million of the net proceeds from the sale of the Offer Shares will be used to fund the further development of the Group's product portfolio and distribution channels.
-Out of the ₱[1,200] to ₱[1,500] million of the net proceeds intended for the expansion of product portfolio and distribution channels, ₱[800] to ₱[1,000] million will be allotted for the development, incubation and launch of new products and ₱[400] to ₱[500] million will be allotted for the expansion of the Group's distribution channels.
+Approximately 11% or ₱500 million from the sale of the Offer Shares will be used to fund the further development of the Group's product portfolio and distribution channels.
+Out of the ₱500 million of the net proceeds intended for the expansion of product portfolio and distribution channels, ₱300 million will be allotted for the development, incubation and launch of new products and ₱200 million will be allotted for the expansion of the Group's distribution channels.
 The Company intends to implement its proposed use of proceeds in relation to "Expansion of Product Portfolio and Distribution Channels" through its subsidiaries by way of on-lending or equity infusion or a combination of both.